 National Partnership Agreement on Early Childhood Education

-Through the National Partnership Agreement on Early Childhood Education, Commonwealth and State and Territory governments have committed to ensuring that all children will have access to a quality early childhood education program by 2013, delivered by a four-year university-trained early childhood teacher, for 15 hours a week, 40 weeks a year, in the year before full-time schooling.
+, Commonwealth and state and territory governments committed to ensuring that all children have access to a quality early childhood education program, delivered by a qualified early childhood teacher, for 600 hours in the year before they attend school full time.

 National Partnership Agreement on Indigenous Early Childhood Development

-National Partnership Agreement on National Quality Agenda for Early Childhood Education and Care
+National Partnership Agreement on the National Quality Agenda for Early Childhood Education and Care

 National Information Agreement on Early Childhood Education and Care

-In 2009, MCEECDYA endorsed the National Information Agreement on Early Childhood Education and Care.
-This agreement facilitates the collection, sharing and reporting of early childhood education and care information.
-It was developed in consultation with the Australian Government, States and Territories, as well as key data agencies.
-The National Information Agreement on Early Childhood Education and Care is an important step in national efforts to improve the quality and reliability of early childhood education and care data.
-The agreement is a key element of the COAG monitoring and reporting arrangements, especially for early childhood education for all children in the year before school under the National Partnership Agreement on Early Childhood Education, and for Indigenous children in that age group, under the Closing the Gap agenda.
+The National Information Agreement on Early Childhood Education and Care facilitates collection, sharing and reporting of early childhood education and care information.
+It was developed in consultation with the Australian Government, states and territories, as well as key data agencies.
+The agreement is a key element of the COAG monitoring and reporting arrangements, especially for children in the year before school under the National Partnership Agreement on Early Childhood Education, and for Indigenous children in that age group, under the Closing the Gap agenda.

-² In jurisdictions where preschool is currently delivered by government or non-government schools there will be an option of administering the National Quality Framework for Early Childhood Education and Care through existing government quality assurance processes with respect to preschools.
-(National Partnership Agreement on National Quality Agenda for Early Childhood Education and Care, Appendix B-8.53)
+² In jurisdictions where preschool is currently delivered by government or non-government schools, there is an option of administering the National Quality Framework for Early Childhood Education and Care through existing government quality assurance processes with respect to preschools (National Partnership Agreement on the National Quality Agenda for Early Childhood Education and Care, Appendix B-8.53).